Houston Whiplash Lawyer

 - Discomfort or pain in your back

 On top of physical pain, whiplash can result in depression, anxiety, anger, post-traumatic stress disorder and dependency on pain killers.
 Sometimes people suffer with these whiplash symptoms for a long time or on an ongoing basis, despite treatment efforts.
-Those who experience whiplash may be limited in their ability to work or not be able to work at all.
-In addition, whiplash victims may also be prevented from doing their routine activities or things that they enjoy.
+Those with whiplash may be limited in their ability to work or unable to work at all.
+In addition, whiplash can prevent victims from doing their routine activities or things that they enjoy.

 Simmons and Fletcher, P.C.
 Can Handle Your Whiplash Lawsuit